LogtalkDotOrg/logtalk3/manuals/_sources/userman/categories.rst.txt

 --------------------------

-We can find, by backtracking, all defined categories by using the :ref:`predicates_current_category_1`
-Logtalk built-in predicate with a non-instantiated variable:
+We can find, by backtracking, all defined categories by using the :ref:`predicates_current_category_1` built-in predicate with a non-instantiated variable:

 .. code-block:: text